skynet29/brainbot/README.md

 ![broker diagram](https://user-images.githubusercontent.com/27694866/42265347-99c79522-7f73-11e8-8675-76f324d3a38c.png)

-As you can see on the diagram above, a WEB page is seen as a normal agent (aka coded in Nodejs)
+As you can see on the diagram above, a WEB page is seen as a normal agent.

 ## Implementation